Wow. What a field! Oh, did we say that last year? Well it’s true again.

 Location: Quebec, Canada

 Some believe sand sculpting is art, some believe it’s a sport.
 While others, like Melineige, believe it’s a spiritual experience.
 “When my hands touch the material, when my heart opens to give life, when my head is illuminated by light, I become the co-creator of the universe,” she said.
 “An artist is one who spiritualizes matter.”
 She should know.
 Art is in her blood.
 Her father is internationally renowned sculptor Guy Beauregard, and like her father, she too has achieved international success.
 In fact, in 2004 the father-daughter duo teamed to win the World Championship in the doubles category.
-Since then she has won several individual awards and in 2011 she was Grand Champion of the “Quick Sand’ competition at the World Championship of Sand Sculpting in Florida.
+Since then she has won more than 60 individual awards worldwide.
+Lately, she’s been nearly unbeatable.
 “For me, art is a means of communication, a way to transmit the energy of life, to affirm its vastness and its beauty,” she waxed poetically.

-- Grand Champion of the 2011 “Quick Sand’ competition at the World Championship of Sand Sculpting – Sarasota, Florida
+- Grand Champion of the 2011 “Quick Sand’ competition, World Championship of Sand Sculpting – Sarasota, FL

 Sculpting since: 1990